 Born and raised in Edwardsville, Illinois, just outside St. Louis, Missouri, Stephanie left home to attend the University of Colorado in Boulder where she received her Bachelor’s Degrees in Psychology and English.
 After several years of working in marketing and sales, Stephanie moved to San Diego in 2008 and worked as the director of a national communication and assertion program for families, based on Carl Rogers’ humanistic approach.
 It was at this point she decided to pursue a career in therapy where she could work more closely with families.
 Stephanie then returned to school to receive her Master’s in Counseling Psychology with an emphasis in Marriage & Family Therapy.
 Stephanie joined the Hanbleceya community in August 2010.
 A competitive rower, she also enjoys skiing, cooking, and playing the piano in her free time.
 Stephanie is a Licensed Marriage and Family Therapist (LMFT85956).

 Born and raised in Southern California, Breanne graduated from San Diego State University in 2007 with a bachelor’s degree in psychology.
 During her education at San Diego State University she studied abroad in Florence, Italy where she realized her passion for culture and diversity.
 It was through Breanne’s education and experience that sparked her interest in working with the mentally ill population.
-And from these experiences at Hanbleceya a general desire to help others has been achieved.
-Breanne recently received her Masters in the field of Marriage and Family Therapy and hopes to one day run her own private practice.
+It is from these experiences at Hanbleceya a general desire to help others has been achieved.
+Breanne received her Masters in the field of Marriage and Family Therapy from the University of San Diego.
 Breanne joined the Hanbleceya team in September of 2007.
-Breanne is a Marriage and Family Therapy Registered Intern (IMF81672) under the supervision of Kayla Karesh, Licensed Marriage and Family Therapist (MFC 48030).
+Breanne is a Licensed Marriage and Family Therapist (LMFT99204).

 Michaela was born and raised in San Diego, but lived in Mexico for some time.
 She has worked in the banking, real estate, mortgage and property management industries.
 She also started a small business from her home and worked as a contract mobile notary specializing in mortgage documents while working on her undergraduate studies in psychology.
 She is currently working on obtaining a Bachelor's degree in psychology and enjoys helping clients learn new skills and helping them use the skills they already have to be productive in treatment and in life.
 In her spare time, Michaela enjoys spending time with her family, exercising and cooking.